Is Per Diem Nursing Right for You?

 Salary and Benefits

-Pro: You generally make more money per shift by working per diem than by working as a full-time staff nurse.
+Pro: Per diem nursing pay is usually higher than what you’d earn as a full-time staff nurse.
 Per diem shifts can turn into a great nursing side hustle — you’ll probably make even more per shift on weekends and holidays.

 Scheduling